EU eyes reopening borders as virus grinds down global economy

 And Germans will be free to travel to EU member states on Monday, though the country has decided to extend its warning against travel outside the EU until August 31.
 As barriers to movement start to lift, the virus is still gaining ground in countries around world, particularly in Latin America which has logged more than 1.4 million cases and nearly 70,000 deaths.

-The WHO’s regional arm, the Pan American Health Organisation, has warned that upcoming hurricane season could further hamper the fight against the virus.
-Worst-hit Brazil is leading the continent with the world’s third highest death toll -- 38,400 -- after the US and Britain.
+The WHO's regional arm, the Pan American Health Organization, has warned that upcoming hurricane season could further hamper the fight against the virus.
+Worst-hit Brazil is leading the continent with the world´s third highest death toll -- 38,400 -- after the US and Britain.

 Peru is also battling a steep surge, with more than 200,000 infections making it second only to Brazil.
 And in Nicaragua, which has not taken robust steps to contain its outbreak, at least eight public health doctors were sacked for criticising the lack of a serious response by the government of President Daniel Ortega, an independent medical body said.